Optimization under second order constraints: are the finite element discretizations consistent ?: INTRODUCTION

-In \cite{PCLM}, Chon\'e and Le Meur extensively use this explicit solution to prove both theoretically and numerically an obstruction to the convergence of the mere {\em discretization} of this problem through conformal $P_1$ Finite Element (FE) method on a wide range of meshes.
-Here conformal means that the {\em discretized} function is supposed to satisfy exactly the continuous constraint.
-As a consequence of this result, no optimization process that would use such conformal $P_1$ discretization of both the functional and the constraint may converge for any solution on these meshes.\\
+In \cite{PCLM}, Chon\'e and Le Meur exhibit an obstruction to the convergence of the mere {\em discretization} of this problem through conformal $P_1$ Finite Element (FE) method on regular meshes.
+They also extensively use the explicit solution (\ref{eqm1}) to illustrate the lack of convergence when a predicted condition is no more satisfied.
+Here ``conformal'' means that the {\em discretized} function is supposed to satisfy exactly the continuous constraint.
+As a consequence of this result, no optimization process that would use such conformal $P_1$ discretization of both the functional and the constraint may converge for any solution on these meshes.
+Yet approximation theory easily proves convergence of every separate discretization of these terms.\\

 A possible approach to circumvent the mesh problem is, first, to test whether a sample of values on {\em given points} (and not {\em mesh}) may be associated to a convex function or body.
 Then one must construct the associated mesh (so, function dependent !) so as to interpolate.
 This was done in \cite{Leung_Renka_99} for $C^1$ FE by Leung and Renka.
 But such a regularity is too restrictive for us.
 This article \cite{Leung_Renka_99} reviews other papers, some of them being commented as false.
 It proves that the issue is not so simple.